thuongtuandang/renting_prediction/README.md

 To speedup the training process, I used LightGBM again because I think for tabular data, with no trend, no seasonal effects, tree-based models excel compared to neural networks.

 The result (only for 10% dataset) is quite good with R^2 score 0.81 on the test set.
-Especially, we can see that in top 10 important features, there are one vector coefficient from PCA:
+Especially, we can see that in top 10 important features, there is a vector coefficient from PCA:

 ['livingSpace', 'geo_plz', 'serviceCharge', 'pricetrend', 'regio2', 'regio1', 'yearConstructed', 'interiorQual', 'regio3', 'description_vec_4'],